Mark Dawson and his Self-Publishing Formula have made a buzz amongst indie authors in the self-publishing industry.

 - Wants to invest in the success of their book business and grow a readership (fiction or nonfiction)

-- Is ready for the learning curve that comes with setting up and managing your ad platform.
+- Are ready for the learning curve that comes with setting up and managing your ad platform.

 Is this course for you?
 This all depends on how serious you are about your author career.
 If you just want to publish a book and be done with it, taking it to the next level and investing in ads long-term might not work.